 Working Toward a Cure

 Doctors at Nationwide Children’s Hospital in Columbus, Ohio have conducted research that leads them to believe that a cure for MPS II has been discovered.
-Dr. Fu and Dr. McCarty have conducted years of research and are relying on parent-led organizations to raise the funds needed to carry the drug development process through clinical trials.
+Dr. Haiyan Fu, lead investigator, has conducted years of research and are relying on parent-led organizations to raise the funds needed to carry the drug development process through clinical trials.
 Human clinical trials involve administering the drug in a controlled environment to gather data on efficacy.
 This is usually done before making the drug available to all affected patients.

-In order to continue the work to save these childrens lives, $450,000 are needed by November 2017 and another $950,000 by February 2018.
-These funds will cover expenses such as securing the facility where the clinical trials will be held, along with building of vectors that will be used to introduce the cure to our little SuperHeroes.
-The remaining balance of the $2.5 million dollars will be used to cover medical costs, room and boarding costs, and miscellaneous costs for the patients who will be participating in the clinical trial.
-If all deadlines are met, Dr. Fu and Dr. McCarty hope to start clinical trials by end of Summer 2018.
+The total funds needed to start the FDA approved clinical trial are$2.5 million!
+The funds collected will cover expenses such as securing the facility where the clinical trials will be held, along with building of vectors that will be used to introduce the cure to our little SuperHeroes.
+Funds will also be used to cover medical costs, room and boarding costs, and miscellaneous costs for the patients who will be participating in the clinical trial.

 Meet the Doctors working to save the lives of those affected by Hunter Syndrome (MPS II)